kwasniew/hyperbook/manuscript/ch5.md

 ```
 Action code would be cleaner if it didn't know about the DOM Event API.

-Create a **selector function** to extract only a part of the event you care about:
+Create a **custom payload filter** to extract only a part of the event you care about:
 ```js
 const targetValue = event => event.target.value;
 ```